HiDefTextiles/HiDefKnits/RANNIS/WorkPlan.md

 ###### Time period: months 10-12

 ### Description
-Hands-on marketing for HiDef: Knits will be at tradeshows and conferences.
+Hands-on marketing for HiDef: Knits will be at trade-shows and conferences.

 ### Deliverables and results
-1. Participate in Handverk og Hönnun, an annual craft- and tradeshow at Reykjavík City Hall.
+1. Participate in Handverk og Hönnun, an annual craft- and trade-show at Reykjavík City Hall.
 2. Participate in the 33rd Chaos Communication Congress (33C3), the annual conference organized by the Chaos Computer Club (CCC) in Hamburg, Germany.

 ### Project tasks and participants